Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 1

-Previous work on supervised models of fixation prediction \citep{nilsson_learning_2009,matthies_blinkers_2013} has been evaluated by measuring the overlap of the fixation sequences produced by the models with those in the Dundee corpus.
-For NEAT, this method of evaluation is problematic as differences between model predictions and human data may be due to differences in the rate of skipping, and due to the inherently stochastic nature of fixations.
-We therefore derive model predictions by rescaling the simulated fixation probabilities so that their average equals the fixation rate in the development set, and then greedily take the maximum-likelihood sequence.
-That is, we predict a fixation if the rescaled probability is greater than $0.5$, and a skip otherwise.
-As in previous work, we report the classification accuracy (for the two classes fixation and skip), and also separate $F$-scores for fixation and skip prediction ($F$ is the harmonic mean of precision and recall).
-As lower and upper bounds, we use random attention (which was defined as $\boldsymbol{\omega} \sim \mathrm{Binom}(n, 0.62)$) and the agreement of the ten human readers, respectively.
+As in previous work, we report the classification accuracy (for the two classes fixation and skip), and also separate $F$-scores for fixation and skip prediction ($F$ is the harmonic mean of precision and recall). \changedSecond{We computed a separate accuracy for each human subject and averaged the results, following \citet{matthies_blinkers_2013}.} As lower and upper bounds, we use random attention (defined as $\boldsymbol{\omega} \sim \mathrm{Binom}(n, 0.621)$) and the agreement of the ten human readers, respectively.
 The results are shown in Table~\ref{tab:disc-eval}.
 NEAT clearly outperforms random attention and shows results close to full surprisal (where we apply the same rescaling and thresholding as for NEAT).
-This is remarkable given that NEAT has access to only $60.4\%$ of the words in the corpus in order to predict skipping, while full surprisal has access to all the words.
+This is remarkable given that NEAT has access to only 63.5\% of the words in the corpus in order to predict skipping, while full surprisal has access to all the words.

+When comparing the two different versions of NEAT, we find that access to the previous context of a word does not result in improved fit; the \emph{NoContext} model performs slightly better than the \emph{WithContext} one.

 Word frequency and word length perform well, almost reaching the performance of supervised models.
 This shows that the bulk of skipping behavior is already explained by word frequency and word length effects.
-Note, however, that NEAT is completely unsupervised, and does not know that it has to pay attention to word frequency; this is something the model is needs to infer.
-(NEAT has no notion of word length, as all words are represented as embeddings, i.e., as numeric vectors of fixed length.)
+Note, however, that NEAT is completely unsupervised, and does not know that it has to pay attention to word frequency or word length; this is something the model is needs to infer.
+A simple regression based on word frequency and word length would have fewer parameters than a neural network model, but it is not explanatory: it does not provide a theory of why those predictors should matter.
+In contrast, in NEAT, effects of these predictors are emergent properties of the Tradeoff Hypothesis.

+The success of word frequency and word length is in agreement with the finding that contextual information did not improve model fit, and with prior experimental evidence indicating that frequency effects can trump contextual fit \citep{angele2013processing, angele2014the}.
+While some studies have found evidence for contextual predictability effects in skipping \citep{balota1985the, kliegl2004length, rayner2011eye, luke2016limits, duan2020rational}\changedSecond{, other work has found their role to be limited \citep{Heilbron2021PredictionAP}}.
+Our results suggest that context effects, as they are modeled by the \emph{WithContext} version of NEAT, play no role for skipping in naturalistic text.